 The whole event demonstrated that projections must not be chosen due to a single feature or on the basis of publicity or political propaganda, no matter how sympathetic the cause.
 Today Gall's orthographic projection is still occasionally published under Peters's name.
 Ironically, for a projection advertised as free of Eurocentrism or any privilege towards developed nations, it shows both Europe and the United States/Canadian border with lower shape distortion, since they are near the northern standard parallel; on the other hand, most of Africa, Southeast Asia and Latin America lie on the most distorted areas.

-Lambert's principle is employed by a few lesser-known equal-area cylindrical projections, changing only standard parallels and therefore general map proportions.
+Besides Gall-Peters, Lambert's principle is employed by other lesser-known equal-area cylindrical projections, changing only standard parallels and therefore general map proportions.
 Each of them can be converted to any other simply by rescaling both width and height by reciprocal factors.

 Their patterns of shape distortion are similar and, like all cylindrical projections, independent of longitude: horizontal scale is more affected the farther from the standard parallels (compressed between them and exaggerated in the outer portions).